k29/voidMain/README.md

 voidMain
 ========
-This is the master repo. and contains all the codes for AcYut.
+Main repo of AcYut.

-testing read write access
+Contains the following branches: master                   : final code tested and released (with new camera) OldCamera                : final codes for Old camera NoLocaliszationOldCamera : codes meant for testing of path walk sans localization